gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 Similarly, you need to talk to your clients and prepare a common ground.
 You've to understand what their real requirements are.
 What all enhancements they want in your content.
 Only then you can develop a strategy that is your own, based on your work domain.

 **Innovation without understanding the real requirement is like watering a plant that you somehow planted on a hilltop.**

-After all, the tie-beam should be clients, not some kind of systems, which is a separate ball game alltogether.